 No other region has such a high concentration of elections this year than South Asia: home to almost two billion people.
 In 2024,

-seven of the world’s ten most populous countries have national elections, and three are the neighbors of Bangladesh, Pakistan, and India.
+seven of the world’s 10 most populous countries have national elections, and three are the neighboring Bangladesh, India, and Pakistan.

-Bangladesh kicked off these elections on January 7, with the ruling Awami League winning its fourth consecutive election, and Shiekh Hasina extending her title as the longest-serving elected female leader in history.
+Bangladesh kicked off these elections in January, with the ruling Awami League winning its fourth consecutive election, and Shiekh Hasina extending her title as the longest-serving elected female leader in history.
 International observers claimed the election was neither free nor fair, as it was marred by violent protests, opponent suppression, and accusations of vote rigging, while others claimed Bangladesh was now a one-party state.
-However, things changed drastically in June, when the announcement of government job quotas that were more likely to favor supporters of the Awami League was met by a series of
+However, things changed drastically in June, when an announcement of new government job quotas that were more likely to favor supporters of the Awami League was met by a series of

 student protests that snowballed into an anti-government uprising.
 Several hundred people were killed, the majority of whom were protestors killed by authorities, while tens of thousands more were injured or arrested.
 In early August, the movement's leaders refused to negotiate with Hasina, who then resigned and fled to India, before security forces stood down and allowed the protestors to take control of the government.
-Nobel Peace Prize laureat Muhammad Yunus was placed in charge of an interim government (a move agreed to by the military, President, and student movement) and a new snap election is expected by the year's end.
+Nobel Peace Prize laureat Muhammad Yunus was placed in charge of an interim government (a move agreed to by the military, President, and student movement) and a new snap election is expected in 2025.

 In

-Pakistan, February's election took part in the midst of another political crisis, caused by the ouster of former Prime Minister, Imran Khan, in 2022, in a move believed to have been orchestrated by the military establishment.
+Pakistan, February's election took part in the midst of another political crisis, caused by the ouster of former Prime Minister, Imran Khan, in 2022, which he claimed was orchestrated by the military establishment.
 Khan has since survived an assassination attempt, before he was later arrested and sentenced to 10 years in prison, while his party, the PTI, was banned from running in 2024's election.
 Despite these and other methods of suppression, former-PTI candidates running as independents won the largest number of seats in the election, and it was only when

 Sri Lanka and